nathanaeng/nathanaeng/README.md

 - Working as a software engineer @ Nike on the Service Platform team

+- Co-founder of [Bubble](https://github.com/bubble-social) - a social media startup focused on sharing your future plans with your network

 Reach me at nathaneng89@gmail.com or on [LinkedIn](https://www.linkedin.com/in/nathan-eng-66a62a219) - I'm open to collaborations or positions involving any of the topics above!

 ### Languages and Tools: